theoludwig/react-component-form/README.md

 }
 ```

+_Note : The example use TypeScript, but obviously you can use JavaScript.
+Be aware that `HandleForm` is the type definition for the `onChange` and `onSubmit` props._

 Basically you have access to the same props of the HTML `form` tag in React, but the onSubmit and the onChange props are differents.

-Instead to get the `event` params you get `formData` and `formElement` :
+Instead to get the `event` param you get `formData` and `formElement` params :

 - `formData`: It's an object where the keys are the name of your inputs and the current value.
-Behind the scene, it uses the `FormData` constructor.
+Behind the scene, it uses the [FormData](https://developer.mozilla.org/docs/Web/API/FormData) constructor.
-- `formElement`: It's the actual HTML form element in the DOM so for example you can access the `.reset()` method on a `HTMLFormElement`.
+- `formElement`: It's the actual HTML form element in the DOM so for example you can access the `.reset()` method on a [HTMLFormElement](https://developer.mozilla.org/docs/Web/API/HTMLFormElement).

 ## 📄 License